joaovieira17/joaov_grpc_communication/README.md

 # joaov_grpc_communication
 Application development using gRPC for inter-service communication and performance comparison with REST

-The prototype is developed using gRPC but also with REST.
+The prototype is developed using gRPC but also with REST for performance comparison using JMeter.
 Each one has multiple services : Authentication, Category, Ingredient, Sandwich, Reviews, Votes, Reservations, Reports.
 Since the focus of the project was to explore gRPC as service-to-service communication, the diagrams provided are only for the gRPC prototype.

 ## Context of the project